LBL-EESA/TECA/doc/rtd/developer.rst

 calculations.
 However, in some situations a high or low precision is useful and/or necessary.
 In those circumstances TECA may change the data type as needed.
-For these reasons when writing data processing code one must not hard code for a specic type and instead write generic code that can handle any of the supported types.
+For these reasons when writing data processing code one must not hard code for a specific type and instead write generic code that can handle any of the supported types.

 Additionally, TECA's load balancing system dynamically executes codes on both the CPU and